Lu'an: Geography and climate

 Lu'an is marked by the southern fringes of the North China Plain in its north and the northern part of the Dabie Mountains in its south.
 Its administrative area spans 31°01′−32°40′ N latitude and 115°20′−117°14′ E longitude, respectively.

 Lu'an has a monsoon-influenced, humid subtropical climate (Köppen Cfa), with four distinct seasons.
-Winters are cold and damp, with average low temperatures in January dipping just below freezing; the January 24-hour average temperature is 2.8 C. Summers are typically hot and humid, with a July average of 28.0 C. The annual mean is 16.0 C, while annual precipitation averages just above 1100 mm, a majority of which occurs from May to August.
-Annual sunshine duration is 2,000 to 2,300 hours.
+Winters are cold and damp, with average low temperatures in January dipping just below freezing; the January 24-hour average temperature is 3.1 C. Summers are typically hot and humid, with a July average of 28.2 C. The annual mean is 16.4 C, while annual precipitation averages just above 1139.6 mm, a majority of which occurs from June to August.
+Annual sunshine duration is 1,920.9 hours.

 The terrain is high in the southwest and flat in the northeast, distributed in a trapezoid shape, forming three natural areas: mountains, hills, and plains.